About the Assiniboine Park Conservancy

 About Assiniboine Park Zoo

-With over 80 acres to explore, the Zoo is open year-round with both indoor and outdoor exhibits, providing visitors with the opportunity to interact with animal species from all corners of the globe.
+With over 80 acres to explore, the Assiniboine Park Zoo has been a favourite destination for families, school groups, tourists, and animal lovers for over a century.
+The Zoo is open year-round with both indoor and outdoor exhibits, providing visitors with the opportunity to interact with close to 150 animal species from around the world.
 Educational programs for adults and children, unique event venues, and special events and promotions combine to make the Zoo Winnipeg's premier outdoor attraction!

 Assiniboine Park Conservancy Leadership Group